torpid-prey/ObChecked-docs/getting-started.md

 ## Purpose

-This guide explains the simplest workflow for running an audit in **ObChecked**.
+This guide explains the simplest workflow for running an audit in **ObChecked** using default settings.

 The goal is to understand the basic structure of an audit and how rules are evaluated.